ANJALI-009/LUNA-CHAT_ROOM-BOT-/README.md

 ## Data

 The application fetches trainer data from a CSV file located at `data_science_profiles.csv`.
 Ensure this file is present in the specified directory before running the application.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute to the project:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## License